jspenger/paciofspython/FINALREPORT.md

 PacioFS Server starts a process that runs the MultiChain abstraction.
 The MultiChain abstraction continually synchronizes with the MultiChain.
-It also manages the set of UTXOs (unspent transaction outputs), such that it never is empty, by splitting transactions into smaller pieces, if the set of UTXOs are too few.
+The abstraction manages the set of UTXOs (unspent transaction outputs), and splits UTXOs into smaller such that it does not run out of UTXOs.
 The PacioFS Server accepts any incoming requests via RPC from the PacioFS Client.
 These requests are executed on the file system abstraction, the returnvalue is returned to the PacioFS Client.
-The requests are also appended to the blockchain using the MultiChain abstraction.
+The requests are appended to the blockchain using the MultiChain abstraction.

-### Installation - PacioFS
+### 2.2 Installation - PacioFS
 - Download paciofs: `git clone https://github.com/paciofs/paciofs.git`
 - Navige into directory: `cd paciofs`
 - Install all libraries (Linux / MacOs):